h4nwei/MEF-SSIMd/Readme.md

 # Perceptual Evaluation of Multi-Exposure Image Fusion for Dynamic Scene
-This is the implementation for [Perceptual Evaluation of Multi-Exposure Image Fusion for Dynamic Scene](sim.jxufe.cn/JDMKL/pdf/19_TIP_MEF-SSIMd.pdf), Yuming Fang, Hanwei Zhu, Kede Ma, Zhou Wang, Shutao Li, IEEE Transactions on Image Processing (TIP), to appear, 2019.
+This is the implementation for [Perceptual Evaluation for Multi-Exposure Image Fusion of Dynamic Scenes](sim.jxufe.cn/JDMKL/pdf/19_TIP_MEF-SSIMd.pdf), Yuming Fang, Hanwei Zhu, Kede Ma, Zhou Wang, Shutao Li, IEEE Transactions on Image Processing (TIP), to appear, 2019.

 ## Abstract
 A common approach to high dynamic range (HDR) imaging is to capture multiple images of different exposures followed by multi-exposure image fusion (MEF) in either radiance or intensity domain.
 A predominant problem of this approach is